Schloss Ringberg

-Schloss Ringberg (Ringberg Castle) is located in the Bavarian Alps, 50 km south of Munich, on a foothill overlooking the Tegernsee.
+Schloss Ringberg (Ringberg Castle) is located in the Bavarian Alps, 50 km south of Munich, on a foothill overlooking the Tegernsee at an altitude of about 900 meters above sea level.
 Not open to the general public, it is a property of the Max Planck Society and used for conferences.

 History

 The castle was the creation of Luitpold Emanuel Ludwig Maria, Duke in Bavaria (1890–1973) and his friend Friedrich Attenhuber (1877–1947), a Munich painter.
 The Duke was a member of the Wittelsbach family, former rulers of Bavaria.

 Like his famous relative, King Ludwig II, the Duke was obsessed with building fantastical structures.
 Indeed, Ludwig's Schloss Neuschwanstein inspired Schloss Ringberg.
 The Duke dedicated his life to building the castle.

-The two men met at Munich University, where from 1910 to 1914 the Duke studied philosophy and the history of art.
+The two men met at the Ludwig-Maximilians-Universität München, where from 1910 to 1914 the Duke studied philosophy and the history of art.
 Attenhuber first gave painting lessons to the Duke, then traveled through Europe with him.
 What may have been a love affair developed into something more, with Attenhuber agreeing to supervise the building of the Duke's dream castle.
 The result was Schloss Ringberg.

 Everything at Ringberg was designed and crafted by Attenhuber himself, from the architecture to the interior decoration, including the paintings.